samuel-casey/samuel-casey/README.md

 # Hi!
 I'm Sam Casey <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I'm an entrepreneurial Software Engineer from Boston, MA passionate about using my combination of business and tech skills to help others.
-I'm a former finance and strategy analyst turned software engineer, and I have been teaching myself to code since early 2019.
-I spent early 2020 helping seed-stage startups with web design and development, and I graduated from a General Assembly bootcamp in November of 2020.
-Since GA, I have been working to improve my skills through project-based learning.
+I'm passionate about using my combination of business and tech skills to help others.
+I'm a former product and strategy analyst turned software engineer, and I have been teaching myself to code since early 2019.
+I spent most of 2020 helping seed-stage startups with web design and development, and I also attended a General Assembly bootcamp to improve my React and backend skills.
 I'm currently working on a project called [DeFlow](https://github.com/samuel-casey/deflow-backend) and participating in Gitcoin's Kernel fellowship.